acdlite/flummox/README.md

 Roadmap
 -------

-Flummox is still quite new, but the core features are mostly there.
-The next big feature on the horizon is a more elegant solution for integration with React components (rather than manually adding and removing event listeners). **[See this pull request](https://github.com/acdlite/flummox/pull/18) for a look at what we're working on in this area**.
+Flummox is still quite new, but the core features are already in place.
+The next upcoming big feature is a more elegant solution for integration with React components (rather than manually adding and removing event listeners). **[See this pull request](https://github.com/acdlite/flummox/pull/18) for a look at what we're working on in this area**.
 I'd love to hear your feedback.

 Another big focus right now is improving the documentation, writing guides, and providing examples.
 Since Flummox's core innovation is its approach to isomorphism, I would like to make it especially easy for newcomers to learn how to use Flummox to create isomorphic applications.